yaronn/pg.log/README.md

 Note: pg.log needs access to the postgres log folder or you will get a "permision denied" error.
 You should grant required permissions or use sudo (though less recomemnded in general).

+## Running the server

-Now surf to http://localhost:3000/ and once new queries arrive you will see them in the browser.
+Surf to http://localhost:3000/ and once new queries arrive you will see them in the browser.

 <img src="https://raw.githubusercontent.com/yaronn/pg.log/master/public/pg.log.png"  width="420px" />